grisov/checkGestures/readme.md

 ## Change log

+### Version 1.0.4
+* the add-on has been tested for compatibility with NVDA 2023.1.

 ### Version 1.0.3
 * the add-on has been tested for compatibility with NVDA 2022.1;
 * implemented search for duplicate input gestures;